 AleaSoft analysis of the evolution of the energy markets and prospects from 2021

 Next Thursday, January 14, the first AleaSoft’s webinar of the year will be held, in which the analysis of the evolution of the energy markets and the prospects from 2021 will be updated.
 The vision of the PPA market will also be discussed from the consumer point of view.
-On this occasion, speakers from PwC will participate, Alberto Martín, Energy Sector Consulting Principal and Reyes Gomez, Energy Sector Legal Services Principal, as well as Oriol Saltó i Bauzà, Manager of Data Analysis and Modelling at AleaSoft.
-Subsequently, an analysis table will be held in which, in addition to the speakers, Óscar Barrero, Partner responsible for Energy Sector Consulting at PwC, Ivan Sanchez Saugar, Financing partner at PwC, and Antonio Delgado Rigal, CEO of AleaSoft, will participate.
+On this occasion, speakers from PwC Spain will participate, Alberto Martín, Energy Sector Consulting Principal and Reyes Gomez, Energy Sector Legal Services Principal, as well as Oriol Saltó i Bauzà, Manager of Data Analysis and Modelling at AleaSoft.
+Subsequently, an analysis table will be held in which, in addition to the speakers, Óscar Barrero, Partner responsible for Energy Sector Consulting at PwC Spain, Ivan Sanchez Saugar, Financing partner at PwC Spain, and Antonio Delgado Rigal, CEO of AleaSoft, will participate.

 The record prices registered during the first days of the year show the importance of the probabilistic forecasting with confidence bands, both in the mid and long term, which provide a clear vision of the future of the markets that allows managing the risk of market prices reliably.